arcee-ai/mergekit/README.md

 This provides basic tokenizer selection but lacks the fine-grained control of the modern `tokenizer` field.

-#### Unsafe legacy-style embedding truncation
+#### Unsafe embedding truncation

-`mergekit-yaml config.yml output/ --unsafe-truncate-embeddings` opts into tokenizer-unaware truncation, similar to the old `rectify_embed` behavior.
+`mergekit-yaml config.yml output/ --unsafe-truncate-embeddings` opts into tokenizer-unaware truncation.
+It discards trailing slices along each parameter's `vocabulary_axis` to match the smallest input; all other dimensions must match.
-**Not recommended: use tokenizer configuration instead.** This option assumes every retained token ID has the same meaning in every input; it does not check that assumption and can produce a broken model even when all shapes match.
+Token IDs are not checked; every retained ID must have the same meaning in every input.
+Use tokenizer configuration to align tokens when this is not guaranteed.

 - Disabled by default and independent of `--allow-crimes`.
-- Only parameters with a `vocabulary_axis` (including output heads and biases) are affected.
-Trailing token slices along that axis are discarded to match the smallest input; all other dimensions must match and are never cropped.
 - If `tokenizer` or `tokenizer_source` is configured, tokenizer alignment takes precedence and this option has no effect.
-- Each actual truncation logs the tensor name, original shapes, retained shape, and a warning about discarded tokens and assumed token-ID compatibility.
+- Each truncation logs the tensor name and original and retained shapes.
-- This is a legacy compatibility escape hatch, not vocabulary repair.
-Configs and tokenizers follow the normal save/copy behavior without truncation-specific validation or repair.
-Vocabulary sizes, embedding/head shapes, and token IDs may disagree; the output may not load or generate correctly.
-If that is a problem, use tokenizer alignment instead.
+- Configs and tokenizers are copied without adjusting vocabulary sizes or token IDs.
+They may disagree with the truncated weights, preventing the output from loading or generating correctly.

-For direct Python callers, `mergekit.merge_methods.preprocessing.truncate_vocabulary(group)` performs the same explicit preprocessing on a `TensorGroup` with `vocabulary_axis` set, preserving input IDs, base designation, and borrowed tensor storage.
-Callers remain responsible for tokenizer and output-config consistency.
-Merge methods themselves still require matching tensor shapes.
+For direct Python callers, `mergekit.merge_methods.preprocessing.truncate_vocabulary(group)` performs the same preprocessing on a `TensorGroup` with `vocabulary_axis` set.
+It returns borrowed views, preserving input IDs and base designation.
+Merge methods require matching tensor shapes.

 ### Chat Template Configuration